xsthunder/download-youtube-subtitle/README.md

 POSITIONAL ARGUMENTS
     VIDEOID
-        string, the id of youtube video, the string after 'v=' in a youtube video link FLAGS
+        string, the video link or the id of youtube video, the string after 'v=' in a youtube video link

+FLAGS
     --output_file=OUTPUT_FILE
-        string, default to vidio title
+        string, default to video title
     --save_to_file=SAVE_TO_FILE
         bool, default to True, True or False --translation=TRANSLATION
-        bool or string, default to 'zh-Hans' for simplified Chinese, False or lang code, see ./lang_code.json for full list --to_json=TO_JSON
+        bool or string, which will be displayed as original transcript, default to 'zh-Hans' for simplified Chinese, False or lang code, see ./lang_code.json for full list
+    --to_json=TO_JSON
         bool, default to False, export caption to json --caption_num=CAPTION_NUM
-        number, default to 0, choose the caption --remove_font_tag=REMOVE_FONT_TAG
+        number, default to 0, choose the caption which will be displayed as original transcript --remove_font_tag=REMOVE_FONT_TAG
-        bool, default to True, remove font tag in transcript
+        bool, default to True, remove font tag in txt transcript, but not in json's merged

+NOTES
+    You can also use flags syntax for POSITIONAL ARGUMENTS

 ```

 ### Use in Code